Upright PRO Posture Trainer Review

 “Through the first few days using the device, I found my back aching as it adjusted to sitting up straight.
 After about a week the aches eased off, but I felt genuine dread at the prospect of putting it on.
 More than once, when it buzzed me out of a thought and sent my heart racing, I had to resist a strong urge to rip the Upright off my back and throw it out the window.”

-Upright Trainer vs. Lumo Lift & Other Wearable Posture Devices
+Upright PRO vs. Lumo Lift & Other Wearable Posture Devices

 Over the past couple years, the HighYa team has watched as several posture tracking devices have made their way to market, including Lumo Lift (perhaps Upright’s biggest competitor), Prana, iPosture, Alex, and many more.
 How does Upright compare?